-The Commission on Graduate Studies and Policies at Virginia Tech is charged with studying, formulating, and recommending to University Council policies and procedures concerning on- and off-campus graduate academic matters.
+The Commission on Graduate and Professional Studies and Policies at Virginia Tech is charged with studying, formulating, and recommending to University Council policies and procedures concerning on- and off-campus graduate academic matters.
 Areas for consideration include:

 - admissions, academic progress, degree requirements, commencement; registration and scheduling;

 - curricula, courses, advising, and instruction; teaching and research;

 - financial assistance, including assistantships, scholarships, fellowships, and tuition;

 - and other matters affecting the graduate student academic environment.

 Membership comprises three ex officio members (Vice President and Dean for Graduate Education; Vice Provost for Undergraduate Academic Affairs, or a designee; Dean for Library Services), One off-campus center representative; one academic dean; two faculty senators elected by teh Faculty Senate; eight faculty representatives (one from each of the colleges); one faculty member from Northern Virginia campus; one representative of the Library Faculty Association; one senator from the Staff Senate; one non-ex officio A/P faculty representative; the chief justice of the Graduate Honor System; five graduate students; one representative from the Student Government Association.

 The Commission includes three committees: Graduate Curriculum (GCC); Graduate Appeals; and Degree Requirements, Standards, Criteria, and Academic Progress (DRSCAP).
 CGS&P sends its recommendations to University Council for approval.

 Commission meetings are regularly the first and third Wednesday of the month, with a few exceptions, at 3:30 p.m. in room 238 of the Graduate School (second floor of the Graduate Life Center).
 There will be only one meeting in December 2017, and in January and May 2018.